ajy25/TableMage/README.md

 ### Motivation: low-code/no-code data science for clinical research

-TableMage provides a low-code Python API that exponentially accelerates data science and machine learning by seamlessly connecting the data exploration and processing steps to the modeling steps.
-TableMage offers the following:
+TableMage provides a low-code Python API that exponentially accelerates data science by seamlessly connecting exploratory analysis and data preprocessing to statistical and machine learning modeling.
+TableMage offers the following features:
 1. **Preprocess-as-you-explore functionality.** TableMage remembers data transformations and automatically preprocesses your train, validation, and test datasets when you later fit and evaluate models.
 2. **Automatic hyperparameter optimization and feature selection.** TableMage can automatically select features and identify optimal hyperparameters for you.
 All TableMage ML models come with preset hyperparameter search methods.
 3. **Flexibility.** Though TableMage provides many out-of-the-box models with default hyperparameter search spaces, it also supports custom estimators and pipelines.
 Any scikit-learn `BaseEstimator`/`Pipeline`-like object with fit and predict methods can be used.
-4. **Linear regression.** TableMage contains numerous methods to support statsmodels' classical linear statistical models, including diagnostic plots, stepwise feature selection, and statistical tests, enabling you to seamlessly switch between linear statistical modeling and ML modeling.
+4. **Linear regression.** TableMage contains numerous methods to support statsmodels' classical linear statistical models, including diagnostic plots, stepwise feature selection, and statistical tests, enabling you to seamlessly switch between linear statistical modeling and machine learning.
 5. **Exploratory data analysis, causal inference, clustering, and more.** TableMage provides low-code tools for other areas of data science, not just regression and classification.
 5. **GenAI integration.**  TableMage comes with AI agents equipped with its low-code tools, allowing you to chat with your data.